hatakkey/MAG-integrated/docs/4G_session_verification.md

 ```

 Note: The call-trace script includes all necessary protocol debugging and log settings via log-77.
 However, output redirection is not handled within the script and must be performed manually.
-      To view the debug output in your session you should subscribe to log-id 77, using command :
+      To view the debug output in your session you should subscribe to log-id 77, using command:
 ```bash
 tools perform log subscribe-to log-id 77
 ```

-To stop the output redirection  to your session, unsubscribe from log-id 77, using command :
+To stop the output redirection  to your session, unsubscribe from log-id 77, using command:
 ```bash
 tools perform log unsubscribe-from log-id 77
 ```
 ### 1.2. **Start 4G session**
-Use the below predefined script to start the 4G session and wait until the scripts returns "IP route added successfully"
+Use the below predefined script to start the 4G session and wait until the scripts returns "IP route added successfully".

-it takes 15~20 secs to have the session UP.
+It takes 15~20 secs to have the session UP.

 ```bash
 [root@compute-1 scripts]# ./start_4g_bng.sh